 Recipes mostly employ whole or skimmed milk.
 Garlic and cinnamon can be added to the mix as well.
 One more tip: when rinsing empty milk bottles, pour the diluted milk on your weed instead of letting it go down the drain.
 This way, you get to protect your plants while also avoiding wastage.

 Pseudomonas is a genus of bacteria that live and reproduce in water, soil and damp areas.
 In the 1980s, its anti-pathogenic applications became widely utilized in horticulture.
 It’s applied as a soil drench, foliar spray, seed soak or seedling rooting treatment.

 This bio-control agent increases plant disease resistance and promotes growth by inhibiting harmful micro-organisms.
 Additionally, it doesn’t leave toxic residues and nor destroys beneficial organisms, making it an environmentally friendly option.
 Use this material for chlorosis, bacterial blights and necrosis, as well as soil pollution.
 Several brands carry pseudomonas, so refer to the packaging for directions.

 This beneficial bacterium is a potent fungicidal agent.
 Use it to prevent or control gray mold, pythium, root rot, stem rot, fusarium wilt and other fungal diseases.
-It’s available under the commercial brands Mycostop, Microgrow and RootGuard, which you can purchase from local gardening supply shops.
+It’s available under commercial brands like Mycostop, which you can purchase from local gardening supply shops.